 I came across an amazing site today called The Shape of a Mother which celebrates ‘making normal bodies normal again’.
-Women contribute blog posts about, and pictures of, their bodies so that other women – and even more importantly their daughters – see what real womens’ bodies look like.
-One of my favourite bloggers Mammywoo also posted recently about her tummy, her stretch marks and the size 10 jeans hanging in the wardrobe.
+Women contribute blog posts about, and pictures of their bodies so that other women – and even more importantly their daughters – see what real women’s bodies look like.
+Moe and more bloggers are posting about their tummies, stretch marks and the size 10 jeans hanging in the wardrobe.
 Coming to terms (or not) with our tummies after babies is something women think about quite a lot…

 It has inspired me to think about how I feel about my own body as a mother and woman, but also how I view my ‘role’ as advocate and trainer of nutrition and effective exercise to *get a flatter tummy after having babies*.
 It made me wonder, “Am I part of the problem?” or could I at least be perceived in that way?